-RIVM is investigating immunity to SARS-CoV-2 among the general population in the Netherlands.
-In the PIENTER Corona study, we are collecting information about antibodies in the blood of the people who are participating.
-These antibodies indicate whether a person has been vaccinated or recently had a SARS-CoV-2 infection.
-By monitoring antibody levels in the PIENTER Corona participants, we learn more about how well people are protected against the virus and how long that protection lasts.
-RIVM is also collecting information about the number of people who have been in contact with the virus and have built up immunity following vaccination.
+Over the past few years, assisted by the PIENTER Corona Study, RIVM investigated immunity to SARS-CoV-2 among the general population in the Netherlands.
+In this study, we collected information about antibodies in the blood of people of various ages, distributed throughout the Netherlands.
+These antibodies indicate whether a person has been vaccinated and/or recently had a SARS-CoV-2 infection.
+By monitoring antibody levels in participants, we learned more about protection against the virus and how long that protection lasts.

-The PIENTER Corona Study was launched in April 2020 with 3200 participants, and another 4500 participants were added in June 2020.
-Many of these 7700 participants have taken part in multiple rounds of the study by now.
+The PIENTER Corona Study was launched at the start of the pandemic in April 2020 with 3200 participants, and another 4500 participants were added in June 2020.
+Many of these 7700 participants took part in multiple rounds of the study.
 The research project was extended and new participants were invited in autumn 2021, joining the existing participants.
-As a result, it will be possible to, for example, monitor the duration of coronavirus immunity at all ages even more effectively.
+As a result, it was possible to, for example, monitor the duration of coronavirus immunity at all ages even more effectively.

 Publishing results

 After each round of research, RIVM publishes a summary of the results on the website.
-This always takes several months, since various steps are involved in the process leading from the start of a round to the final research results:
+Since various steps are involved in the process leading from the start of a round to the final research results, this always takes some time:

 - We invite participants to take part in a new round of research, and ask them to send in a blood sample and complete a survey.